 10. EMBRACE MY INNER HIPPIE

-Over the last year or so I’ve slowly been incorporating elements of this part of me back into my life: I’ve started wearing rings again; I fell in love with the henna tattoo I got at a festival last year; I’ve begun using essential oils for our family wellness and in our home, and I’m currently part-way through a lockdown webinar all about enneagrams (with one on tarot cards and one on runes lined up to watch next).
-It feels good to be re-discovering this side of myself and I’m already curious about what I’ll be writing in this part of my 40 Things Before I’m 40 update this time next year.
+I’m very slowly and tentatively incorporating elements of this part of me back into my life: I’ve started wearing rings again; I fell in love with the henna tattoo I got at a festival a few years ago; I’ve begun using essential oils for our family wellness and in our home, and I want to learn more about Enneagrams, tarot cards, moon phases and more.
+It feels good to be re-discovering this side of myself.

 11. LEARN HOW TO PUT ON EYELINER